HIKING IN THE SWABIAN ALB BIOSPHERE AREA

 Highlights: Farmhouse museum, forests, barbecue areas

-Tip: Ideal for a relaxing half-day hike with a culinary break outdoors
+Tip: Ideal for a relaxed half-day hike with a culinary break outdoors.

 4. Between paradise and tank tracks – History meets pure nature

-This extraordinary hike takes you through the heart of the UNESCO Biosphere Reserve Swabian Alb: the former Münsingen military training area.
-For over 100 years, this area was a restricted military zone – today it is a quiet, impressive natural area with rare plant and animal species.
+This extraordinary hike leads through the heart of the UNESCO Biosphere Reserve Swabian AlbThe former Münsingen military training area.
+For over 100 years this area was a military restricted zone – today it is a quiet, impressive natural area with rare plant and animal species.

-The circular tour "Between Paradise and Tank Tracks" runs entirely on paved paths, which are not accessible for safety reasons.
-Nevertheless, it reveals a unique landscape: vast, peaceful, and full of contrasts between history and nature.
-Information panels along the trail tell of the area's transformation – from military use to a natural idyll.
+The circular route "Between Paradise and Tank Tracks" follows paved paths entirely, which must not be left for safety reasons.
+Nevertheless, it reveals a unique landscape: expansive, peaceful, and full of contrasts between history and nature.
+Information panels along the way tell the story of the area's transformation – from military use to idyllic natural setting.

 Length: approx. 12–13 km

-Highlights: TrÜP history, vast landscapes, pure nature conservation
+Highlights: Military training area history, wide landscapes, pure nature conservation

-Tip: Ideal for long walks, even with a bike, stroller or wheelchair
+Tip: Ideal for long walks, also with a bike, stroller or wheelchair

-5. Glastal & Wimsen Cave – Rocks, bridges & a cave by boat
+5. Glastal & Wimsener Cave – Rocks, bridges & a cave by boat

 On the way there you hike upstream through the gorge, always accompanied by clear water and high limestone walls.
-At the destination, the mysterious Wimsen Cave – a karst cave that can be explored on a short boat ride.
-The return route runs above the valley with magnificent views back into the Glass Valley.
+At the end awaits the mysterious Wimsener Cave – a karst cave that can be explored on a short boat trip.
+The return route runs above the valley with magnificent views back into the Glastal valley.

 Length: approx. 8 km